withastro/astro/GOVERNANCE.md

 #### Nomination Process

 If you contributed to Astro outside of Discord, you may self-nominate by sending `!contribute` in any Discord channel, accompanied by a link or description of your contribution.
-Maintainers may also automatically grant you this role if they see you being active and helpful on Discord.
+You may also gain this role if you are active and helpful on Discord.

 ### Level 2 (L2) - Maintainer